 My research focuses on ozone in the part of the atmosphere closest to the earth (the troposphere) where it is an air pollutant and a potent greenhouse gas.
 Tropospheric ozone is also central to the atmospheric chemistry that determines how long other reactive greenhouse gases and air pollutants stay in the atmosphere.
-An important, yet overlooked and uncertain part of the tropospheric ozone budget is uptake by the earth’s surface, or ozone dry deposition.
-Resolving spatial and temporal variability in ozone dry deposition is important for modeling the tropospheric ozone budget and air quality accurately.
+An important, yet overlooked and uncertain part of the tropospheric ozone budget is uptake of ozone by the earth’s surface, or dry deposition.
+Resolving trends and variability in dry deposition of ozone is important for modeling tropospheric ozone and air quality accurately.

 Ozone dry deposition occurs when ozone diffuses into the small pores on plant leaves called stomata.
 These are the same pores that plants use for gas exchange of carbon dioxide and water vapor.
 Stomatal uptake of ozone is injurious to the plant and can change the plant’s ability to take up carbon dioxide and release water vapor into the atmosphere.
 Ozone dry deposition also occurs via other (“nonstomatal”) pathways.
 Nonstomatal deposition is poorly understood but has been shown to be a substantial amount of the total deposition.